March 9, 2023

 September 12, 2022

 Cold and sweaty feet can signal a common problem you can work on.
-Alternatively, they may indicate a more troubling medical condition that needs your attention.
+Alternatively, it may indicate a more troubling medical condition that needs your attention.
 The most important thing to do is visit your family doctor or foot specialist when the problem becomes recurring.

-Let's take a look at some causes of cold and sweaty feet, and what you can do about them.
+Let's take a look at some causes of cold and sweaty feet and what you can do about them.

-Causes of Cold and Sweaty Feet
+5 Common Causes of Cold and Sweaty Feet

 Hyperhidrosis